 - Tan-and-cream glen check – with teal windowpane grid effect – two-piece suit:

 - Single-breasted 2-button jacket with notch lapels, welted breast pocket, straight flapped hip pockets, 3-button cuffs, and ventless back

 - Flat front high-rise trousers with belt loops, straight fly, side pockets, and turn-ups/cuffs

 - White knit cotton short-sleeve polo shirt with 3-button collar and left chest patch pocket

 - Earth-tone printed silk day cravat

-- Slim dark brown leather belt with silver-toned rounded single-claw buckle
+- Slim dark brown leather belt with silver-toned rounded single-prong buckle

 - Light brown ribbed socks

 - Gold wristwatch with round light-colored dial on gold expanding bracelet, left wrist